This 6 inch Small Coconut Cake recipe with coconut milk is a coconut cake for two from scratch decorated with homemade coconut frosting.

 I published my small batch coconut frosting in a separate post, which makes just enough to frost a 6 inch cake without leftovers.

 Looking for a different flavor?
 I wrote a comprehensive guide of all my small batch frosting recipes I published.

 Equipment You Will Need

-Looking for more small cake flavors?
-I wrote a Small 6 Inch Cake Recipes For Two guide.
+Looking for more small cake recipes?
+I wrote a 6 Inch Cake Recipes guide.
 Some of my favorites are: